eafpres/info-share/README.md

 # info-share
-Share non-repo info etc.
+#
+# this file shares a provfile of Blaine Bateman and his company EAF LLC
+#
-Mr. Bateman leads EAF LLC, consulting in business analytics (including machine learning), strategy, market analysis, and tech due diligence, having over 30 years int'l experience, as well as developing syndicated research and writing for trade press..
+Mr. Bateman leads EAF LLC, consulting in business analytics (including machine learning), strategy, market analysis, and tech due diligence, having over 30 years int'l experience, as well as developing syndicated research and writing for trade press.
+Current capabilities include time series modeling and regression, including multiple linear regression and post-processing with neural networks to model non-linear behaviors.

+What sets EAF LLC apart?
+With 35 years of business, technology, and manufacturing experience, Mr. Bateman will never operate "in a vacuum" regarding the realities of your business vs. building models or analyzing markets.
+He can work across levels in your organization to discover actual processes from the manufacturing floor to the CEO.
+The result is work product you can apply because you understand it--it is based on your unique business, not a cookie cutter approach.

 He graduated in ChE w/Special Honors from the Univ. of Colo., later Certs in Quality Mgmt., Strategic Planning, Game Theory, Cryptography, Strategy Development, Competitive Strategy, and Finance (CU, Caltech, Stanford, Stanford MOOCs, Wash.
 Univ. in St. Louis, LMU Munich and UC Irvine MOOCs, resp.).